KrisLiu7/peak-fitness-data-pipeline/README.md

 # peak-fitness-data-pipeline
 This repository contains the design and implementation of a cloud-based data pipeline for Peak Fitness, aimed at enhancing customer engagement and retention through data-driven marketing strategies.
+The project utilizes AWS services (Lambda, Glue, Athena) to build scalable ETL workflows, store customer and class data, and enable predictive analytics for churn prediction and class popularity.
+The pipeline integrates with HubSpot CRM and includes a Streamlit dashboard to visualize key metrics such as member retention and app leaderboards.